Mavis-smile/CPC357-Assignment2/README.md

 ## 📡 MQTT Bridge Setup (Node.js)

 The bridge synchronizes data between MQTT broker and Firebase Firestore.
-This runs on your GCP VM.
+This runs on the GCP VM.

 ### Prerequisites on GCP VM
 - Node.js 18+ installed